What Is ECG Test? Key Information For Heart Health In Domlur Layout, Bangalore

 Is the ECG Test Safe?

-This test is very safe.
+Yes, the ECG test is completely safe.
 It doesn’t cause any pain, nor does it use any harmful radiation.
 The electrodes only read signals; they don’t send any electricity into your body.

 Real-Life Case Study